BASIC REQUIREMENTS NEEDED TO START YOUR GOAT STUD:

-The norm would be 1 mature Buck (aged 2 years plus) to every 30 or so Doe’s, younger bucks are only used on a very small number of Doe’s, the reason is that it could inhibit his growth rate if used too early, especially before he is 12 months of age.
+The norm would be 1 Buck for every 20 – 30 Doe’s, younger bucks are only used on a very small number of Doe’s, the reason is that it could inhibit his growth rate if used too early, especially before he is 12 months of age.

-DON’T buy a buck that is closely related to the Doe’s and always be prepared to pay more and buy a quality Fullblood registered buck, as he will sire better quality offspring than would a crossbred buck, if breeding for commercial and meat purposes, colour is not a factor, what is important is to look for a buck that is h5 and carries lots of muscle and meat, your not breeding for a pretty goat, but one that is definitely a meat animal.
+Always be prepared to pay more and buy a quality Fullblood registered buck, as he will sire better quality offspring than would a crossbred buck, if breeding for commercial and meat purposes, colour is not a factor, what is important is to look for a buck that is strong and carries lots of muscle and meat, your not breeding for a pretty goat, but one that is definitely a meat animal.

 – Register your name and address with the Department of Primary Industries, the ‘NLIS’ is Australia’s National Livestock Identification System for the permanent identification and tracing of livestock for market access, food safety and disease purposes.

 Registration is free of charge, you will be provided with your properties unique ‘P.I.C’ or Property Identification Code which is an 8 character code, it is used to identify any livestock producing property.